 Bake at 180 C for about twelve minutes.

-I warm the Apricot Jam up so that it thins enough to glaze the Danish Pastries easily and then drizzle over the Icing.
+I glaze the Danish Pastries with the Apricot Jam, leave for five mins and then drizzle over the Icing.

 Easy Cheat’s Danish Pastry Dough